LAKSHAYBANSAL879/Hotel-booking-webiste/README.md

 Welcome to our Hotel Booking Website!
 This platform allows users to discover and book hotels seamlessly.
-Below, you'll find information on how to set up the project, some screenshots to get a glimpse of the user interface, and instructions on how to add your own screenshots.
+Below, you'll find information on how to set up the project, some screenshots to get a glimpse of the user interface.

 ## Table of Contents